|Nutrition Facts (per serving)|

 How Strong Is the Pimm's Cup?

 The Pimm's cup is not a strong drink.
-In fact, it's quite light and has an alcohol content of right around 6 percent ABV (12 proof).
-This is about the same as the average beer so feel free to have a second round.
+In fact, it's quite light and has an alcohol content right around 6 percent ABV (12 proof).
+That's about the same as the average beer, so feel free to have a second round.